hackoregon/civic-devops/docs/HOWTO-Update-an-API-repo-to-use-Fargate.md

 4. The newest tasks for the service in ECS in a running state.
 5. No error messages in CloudWatch for the newly running task.
 6. Passing health check log messages in CloudWatch for the newly running task.
+7. Browse to https://service.civicpdx.org/{service_name} to verify the API container is successfully responding to external requests.